70 Essential Peer Review Questions for Effective Employee Evaluations

 27. Was your colleague open to learning new skills and taking on new challenges?

-28. Did your colleague demonstrate a commitment to their personal and professional growth?
+28. Did your colleague commit to their personal and professional growth?

 29. Did your colleague actively seek to develop and maintain positive relationships with team members and managers?